LX-6/rainbow-attack/README.md

 **Example:**
 A 6 lenght password with lowercase, uppercase and digit has 56 billions possibilities (62^6).
 You should create a table of at least 112 billions passwords to perform 60% of success.
 We recommand to take the value 1000 for columns and change the number of chains to keep the crack part fast.

+### Source :
+We looked at this project https://github.com/clu8/RainbowTable for the reduction function.